dependencies

 {

-// from components with captured family "molecule"
+// from components with captured family "molecules"

-from: { type: "component", captured: { family: "molecule" } },
+from: { element: { type: "component", captured: { family: "molecules" } } },

 allow: {

-to: { type: "component", captured: { family: "atom" } }
+to: { element: { type: "component", captured: { family: "atoms" } } }

 }